buildit/fee-pair-programming-exercise/README.md

 You'll be coding with BuildIt's front-end developers to complete the following criteria.

 1. Print an OMDb search query as a list of movies on a single page (example https://www.omdbapi.com/?s=star_wars&apikey=YOUR_KEY)
-1. Make a list of 3 different movie search queries on the same page
+1. Make 3 different movie search query buttons
-1. Clicking a search query replaces printed movies with the query's results
+1. Clicking a button replaces printed movies with the query's results

 *Note: Please don’t do any application coding yet.
 We want to see how you setup a project, coding will be done during the interview.